vladen/aeroflow/specifications/readme.md

 <a name="aeroflowskip-aeroflowskipfalse"></a>
 ## aeroflow().skip(false)
-When flow is not empty, emits "next" for each emitted value, then emits single greedy "done".
+When flow emits several values, emits "next" for each value, then emits single greedy "done".

 ```js
 return execute(function (context) {